mjh508/mark-hurlstone.github.io/publications.md

 Xie, B., **Hurlstone, M. J.,** & Walker, I. (2018, in press).
 [Correct me if I’m wrong: A group decision making intervention improves reasoning in the climate stabilization task.](XHW.18.FiP.pdf) *Frontiers in Psychology.* [Special issue on the Cognitive Psychology of Climate Change]. [[Supplementary Material](XHW.18.FiP.Supp.pdf)]

 MacFarlane, D., **Hurlstone, M. J.,** & Ecker, U. K. H. (2018, in press).
-[Contingency tables reduce demand for ineffective health products: Overcoming the illusion of causality.](MHE.18.P&H.pdf) *Psychology & Health.*
+[Reducing demand for ineffective health remedies: Overcoming the illusion of causality.](MHE.18.P&H.pdf) *Psychology & Health.*

 <ul><a href="/MHE.18.P&H.SM.pdf">Supplemental Materials</a> for the above paper, which reports the results of a pilot study that preceeeded the main study reported in the published article.</ul>